wonsunahn/CS1632_Reddit_Cats/README.md

 FUN-RULE-3 - "assert text".

 FUN-RULES-11-ITEMS - "assert element present" for the 11th item, followed by a "assert element not present" for the locator for the 12th item.
-An alternative cleaner method is to use "store xpath count" followed by "assert".
-The "store xpath count" command lets you store the number of xpaths matching the xpath locator into a Selenium variable which you can later check with the "assert" command.

 **Hint:** If you are really stuck, there is a solution project file [Reddit Cats Solution.side](Reddit%20Cats%20Solution.side) that you can open from